 Tangential winds (Vt) in the NRH1 exhibit marked diurnal signals throughout the troposphere and are most pronounced in the upper levels (e.g. 200 hPa).
-Figure 4.22 shows the occurrence of episodic oscillations in upper-level Vt that are particularly apparent from R=150-450 km.
-Peaks in upper-level Vt occur in the middle to late afternoon at R=300 km (Fig. 4.22 and 4.23) and in the late afternoon to early evening at R=450 km and similar to radial wind, Vt peaks are regularly interrupted by lulls that are a factor of 1.5-5 times weaker at radii ranging from 200-450 km.
+Figure 19 shows the occurrence of episodic oscillations in upper-level Vt that are particularly apparent from R=150-450 km.
+Peaks in upper-level Vt occur in the middle to late afternoon at R=300 km (Fig. 23 and 24) and in the late afternoon to early evening at R=450 km and similar to radial wind, Vt peaks are regularly interrupted by lulls that are a factor of 1.5-5 times weaker at radii ranging from 200-450 km.

-The middle levels (e.g. 700 hPa) of the NRH1 show a relatively more muted Vt diurnal signal that is more pronounced at larger radii (Fig. 4.22).
-Figure 4.23 shows these subtle diurnal oscillations with maxima that occur in the early to middle afternoon and minima around local midnight.
-Lower level (e.g. 925 hPa and 40 m) diurnal fluctuations in Vt, although not as pronounced as at upper levels, are clearly evident from R=150-450 km and are particularly robust at R=300 km (Figs. 4.22 and 4.23).
-Here, peak values of Vt tend to occur in the late morning to early afternoon and reach a minimum in the evening, propagating at speeds similar to those described in sections 3.2.1 and 3.2.2.
+The middle levels (e.g. 700 hPa) of the NRH1 show a relatively more muted Vt diurnal signal that is more pronounced at larger radii (Fig. 19).
+This figure indicates subtle diurnal oscillations with maxima that occur in the early to middle afternoon and minima around local midnight.
+Lower level (e.g. 925 hPa and 40 m) diurnal fluctuations in Vt, although not as pronounced as at upper levels, are clearly evident from R=150-450 km and are particularly robust at R=300 km (Fig. 19).
+Here, peak values of Vt tend to occur in the late morning to early afternoon and reach a minimum in the evening, propagating at speeds similar to those described by Dunion et al. (2014).
 These analyses suggest that there are favored times of day for maximum and minimum values in the magnitude of Vt in the upper, middle, and lower levels of the NRH1 TC.

-iv.
 Vertical Wind

-Vertical wind (w) in the NRH1 shows a distinct diurnal pattern that appears to propagate away from the storm each day at speeds similar to previously discussed variables (Fig. 4.24).
+Vertical wind (w) in the NRH1 shows a distinct diurnal pattern that appears to propagate away from the storm each day at speeds similar to previously discussed variables (Fig. 20).
 At upper levels (e.g. 200 hPa), peaks in w appear at R=150-200 km in the late morning and propagate to peripheral radii through the early to late afternoon.
-Maxima in w range from ~0.1-0.5 m s-1, while interspersed minima reach magnitudes close to zero and are occasionally even negative (Figs. 4.24 and 4.25).
-Although the diurnal signal of w is evident at R~150-450 km, Figs. 4.24 and 4.25 show that the magnitudes of the peaks are highest at closer radii and lower with increasing radius from the storm.
+Maxima in w range from ~0.1-0.5 m s-1, while interspersed minima reach magnitudes close to zero and are occasionally even negative (Fig. 20).
+Although the diurnal signal of w is evident at R~150-450 km, this figure shows that the magnitudes of the peaks are highest at closer radii and lower with increasing radius from the storm.